Avulsion injury: Rock climbing

 In rock climbing, a "flapper" is an injury in which parts of the skin are torn off, resulting in a loose flap of skin on the fingers.
 This is usually the result of friction forces between the climber's fingers and the holds, arising when the climber slips off a hold.

 To fix this injury and to be able to continue climbing, many climbers will apply sports tape to the flapped finger to cover up the sensitive area of broken skin.
 Some climbers may even use super-glue to adhere the loose skin back to the finger.

 Ear avulsions

 The ear is particularly vulnerable to avulsion injuries because of its position on the side of the head.
-The most common cause of ear avulsions is human bites, followed by falls, motor vehicle collisions, and dog bites.
+The most common cause of ear avulsions are bite injuries, primarily human-inflicted, followed by motor vehicle accidents, burns, and complications resulting from otoplasty.
 A partially avulsed ear can be reattached through suturing or microvascular surgery, depending on the severity of the injury.
 Microvascular surgery can also be used to reattach a completely avulsed ear, but its success rate is lower because of the need for venous drainage.
 The ear can also be reconstructed with cartilage and skin grafts or an external ear prosthesis can be made by an anaplastologist.